wolfknight/hnews-assignment/README.md

-**Overview**

-The current version only contains a PoC of step 1 including creating a post and listing posts.
-In addition there are 2 sanity system tests, and the whole thing is running in Docker.

 **Running**

-To run the tests simply run the script `./infra/run-tests.sh`
+To run the server simply run `./infra/assignment.sh start` This command will start a docker-compose cluster with 2 containers, one for the server and one for the db.

+To stop the server simply run `./infra/assignment.sh stop`

 **Tech-stack**